GLOBAL MARKETS-Asian shares stutter, dollar buoyant as data supports hawkish Powell

 SYDNEY, March 9 (Reuters) - Asian shares wobbled while the dollar was perched near a three-month top on Thursday after a spate of economic data overnight appeared to support Federal Reserve Chairman Jerome Powell's hawkish guidance on further interest rate increases.

-Inflation data out of China showed on Thursday that domestic demand still remained tepid.
+China's bluechips .CSI300 slid 0.4% and the yuanCNY=CFXS weakened 0.2% after softer-than-expected inflation data for February revived doubts about the pace of economic recovery.
+Hong Kong's Hang Seng Index .HSI gained 0.3%.

-In the United States, data released overnight painted a picture of a sturdy economy and did very little to assuage fears that the Fed will ease up on its relentless barrage of rate hikes.
+In the United States, data released overnight painted a picture of a sturdy economy, doing little to assuage fears the Fed will ease up on its relentless rate hikes.

-Job openings remain elevated, private payrolls beat consensus estimates and demand for home loans increased despite the ongoing upward trajectory of mortgage rates.
+Job openings remain elevated, private payrolls beat consensus estimates and demand for home loans increased despite higher mortgage rates.

 "It's hard to see this as clarifying the employment picture ahead of tomorrow's payrolls release, which remains a lottery," said Robert Carnell, regional head of research, Asia Pacific at ING.